-Foster Prince, 1008 Juniper, La Grange, Ga., April -The church here is doing fine; all going along in peace, love and unity.
+Foster Prince, 1008 Juniper, La Grange, Ga., April 6-The church here is doing fine; all going along in peace, love and unity.
 I am still preaching at several congregations nearby, also here at home.
-I hope to and 2 restorations.
-These brethren are lew in number, teach several singing schools this summer if the Lord but strong in hospitality, charity and faith.
-The broth-teach several singing schools this summer if the Lord but strong in hospitality, charity and faith.
-The broth-teach several singing schools this summer if the Lord but strong in hospitality, charity and faith. wills; I taught several last summer.
+I hope to teach several singing schools this summer if the Lord wills; I taught several last summer.
 We are looking forward to our meeting in June with Bro.
-Wayne Mc Kamie doing the preaching.
+Wayne McKamie doing the preaching.
 Please don't forget us when you pray to the heavenly Father.

 Jim Hickey, Box 521, Manteca, Calif., April 16-Since last report, I finished a meeting at Clio, Mo.
 We had a very enjoyable meeting with good cooperation and attendance.
 One fine young lady was baptized, and I believe many more were strengthened.
 Enroute to Clio, I preached one night at Dallas, Tex.
 The last three nights, I have preached at Arkana, Ark. where Bro.
 Irvin Barnes is doing a good work.
 The fields in this part of the country seem to be ripe.
-This weekend, we are planning to be with the brethren at West
+This weekend, we are planning to be with the brethren at West Plains, Mo.